 Learning what a functional programming language is and knowing its advantages and disadvantages is useful for anyone entering into a field in computers or programming.

 Let’s take a moment to define this programming paradigm (and paradigms in general) and then look at some of the pros and cons of functional programming.

 Since computers are, at their core, machines, we need a good way to communicate with them.
 However, the more abstracted from ones and zeros that we get, the more specialized a language becomes.
 This is why we have so many high-level languages, because they all function a little differently and are all well suited for different tasks.

 Enter the programming paradigm, which is a way to categorize programming languages by their central theory or methodology for handling data.
 Languages qualify for a paradigm by having a number of defining principles.
 There are many programming paradigms, many of which overlap or contain other paradigms.
 The two major paradigms are functional and object- oriented, but there are plenty more ways of handling data not considered by these two paradigms.

 What is Functional Programming?

-Functional programming is one of the two main programming paradigms, next to object-oriented programming.
+Functional programming is one of the two most well-known programming paradigms, with object-oriented programming being the other.
 In short, functional programming focuses on pure mathematical functions and immutable data, which is data that cannot be changed after it’s created.
 It doesn’t have state, which means that the only thing that changes in a functional program is the input.